You Should Really Update Your iPhone Right Now

-Apple released a new iOS update for iPhone, iPad, and iPod touch on July 19 – and if you haven't yet, you should download and install it now.
+Apple released a new iOS update for iPhone, iPad, and iPod Touch on July 19 — and if you haven't yet, you should download and install it now.

-There's a serious vulnerability related to the devices' Wi-Fi chip, and the new update, iOS 10.3.3, offers a patch for this specific attack.

 Before installing any software update, you should back up your iOS device.